godaddy-wordpress/kodiak-ui/website/docs/variants.md

 ---
 id: variants
-title: Variants
+title: Variants API
-sidebar_label: Variants
+sidebar_label: Variants API
 ---

-Variants with Kodiak are a powerful feature and provide the ability to compose your component styles in a miriad of ways.
+Variants with Kodiak UI are a powerful feature and provide the ability to compose your component styles in a miriad of ways.
 Variants are first-class citizens in Kodiak UI and can and should be used often when composing your UI.
 The variants API was heavily inspired by the [Recoil](https://recoiljs.org/) and [Jotai](https://jotai.surge.sh/) APIs for state management.

 For those of you coming from a Sass or CSS pre-processor background, it might be helpful to think of variants as mixins.
 They are a grouping of styles that can be applied to any Kodiak UI component to modify and augment the current styling of a component.